 Gov't fast-tracking data protection law

-SCIENCE, Energy and Technology Minister Fayval Williams says Government is “moving rapidly” to complete the Data Protection Bill, which will better enable Jamaicans to better safeguard their personal information online.
+KINGSTON, Jamaica — Science, Energy and Technology Minister, Fayval Williams, says the Government is “moving rapidly” to complete the Data Protection Bill, which would better enable Jamaicans to safeguard their personal information online.

-“There will be new rights that we'll have, and it's part of Jamaica joining the global world.
-Other parts of the world have already implemented personal data protection laws,” Williams said, while addressing the opening ceremony for the Coders of the Caribbean Hackathon last Friday at Knutsford Court Hotel, St Andrew.
+“There will be new rights that we'll have, and it's part of Jamaica joining the global world, because other parts of the world have already implemented personal data protection laws,” Williams said, while addressing the opening ceremony for the Coders of the Caribbean Hackathon last Friday at the Knutsford Court Hotel, St Andrew.

 It was geared towards providing a platform for aspiring and existing developers across the region to showcase their skills and create solutions to the world's biggest problems.

-This year's event, which concluded on Sunday, saw more than 100 young people from across the Caribbean participating in workshops and coding events.
+This year's event, which concluded yesterday, saw over 100 young people from across the Caribbean participating in workshops and coding events.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive